OABC Lunch and Learn Educational Series

 - The Cancer and Aging Research Group (CARG) offers a geriatric assessment tool, as well as a litany of resources for older adults on topics including emotional support, nutrition, memory, and living and care options.

-- Cancer.net is a patient information website developed by the American Society of Clinical Oncology (ASCO) to provide timely, oncologist-approved information for patients and their families.
-Cancer.net has a special section dedicated to issues important for older patients.
+- Cancer.org is a patient information website developed by the American Cancer Society to provide timely, oncologist-approved information for patients and their families.